RemoteSensingTools/vSmartMOM.jl/paper.md

 # Benchmarks

-Standard reference tables from the literature are used to validate **RadiativeTransfer.jl** simulation output.
+Standard reference tables from Natraj (2009) are used to validate **RadiativeTransfer.jl** simulation output.
+In the tables below, **bold** numbers are RadiativeTransfer.jl output values and non-bold numbers are the published values.

 | $\mu$ | $\phi$ = 0°            | $\phi$ = 30°           | $\phi$ = 60°           | $\phi$ = 90°           | $\phi$ = 120°          | $\phi$ = 150°          | $\phi$ = 180°          |
 | :---  | :---                   | :---                   | :---                   | :---                   | :---                   | :---                   | :---                   |